chrisjsherm/stripe-api-client-typescript/README.md

    `src/environment/development.configuration.ts` and
    `src/environment/production.configuration.ts`.

+### Stripe

+PaymentIntent objects should have a metadata entry with a key of `customer_id` with the value matching the `id` property of the FusionAuth user for which the PaymentIntent was created.

 ## Development

 1. Open a terminal and run: `npm start`
 2. Open another terminal and run: `stripe login`
-3. After logging in, run: `stripe listen --forward-to localhost:4242/webhook`
+3. After logging in, run: `stripe listen --forward-to localhost:4242/webhooks/stripe`
 4. Verify the webhook signing secret in `.env` matches the one displayed in the terminal.
 5. Open another terminal and run: `stripe trigger --help` to see a list of Stripe events you can generate.